DollarLiquidity.com

 Z-Score

-A robust normalized measure showing how far a current value is from its rolling median, expressed in MAD-scaled units.
+A normalized measure showing how far a current value is from its rolling baseline.
+Used as one of several display formats; the DLI composite itself uses percentile-rank aggregation.

 ← Back to Glossary